rochelleterman/PS239T/02_Unix-Bash/03_fildir.md

 #### Challenge 1

-1. Change your working directory to the `02_Unix-Git` directory of the `PS239T` github repo you downloaded in your Desktop last week.
+1. Change your working directory to the `PS239T` github repo you cloned on your computer last week. `cd` into the `02_Unix-Git` sub-directory.
 2. list the files in the `downloads` directory

 #### Challenge 2